Last Updated on March 21, 2021 by Shaun Snapp

 Most of the academic work on these topics is not generally relatable to non-AI practitioners, and most of the information published around AI by companies and consulting firms is not reliable or is exaggerated due to the profit motive.
 Brightwork Research & Analysis is a research entity that has no incentive to either promote or minimize these topics.
 We have worked with many of the things we cover, from things ranging from forecasting to speech to text, but aside from usage, the author is bringing a researcher’s scalpel to these topics.

 There is little fact checking in the area of AI, Data Science, Big Data.
-This allows vendors to make any claim they want and for them to be required to provide little to no evidence.
-The term AI itself has little meaning, as every AI project uses something more specific than the term AI.
+This allows vendors to make any claim they want and must be required to provide little to no evidence.
+The term AI has little meaning, as every AI project uses something more specific than the term AI.
 Therefore the term is designed to virtue-wash what is being used.